-No, it is a 100% local app, and unlike Tmall does not offer a cross-border option.
+Unfortunately: no, it is a 100% local app, and unlike Tmall, does not offer a cross-border option.
 You’ll be unable to open a Taobao.com store as a non-Chinese company.
 Your first step to start selling on the app will be to set up a legal entity in China.
-(We can help you register your company – it looks far more complex than it is)
+(We can help you register your company – it looks far more complex than it is).

-Minimum Requirements to set up a company :
+Minimum requirements to set up a company in China:

 - Business license application

 - Office rental contract

 - Passport copies

 - Contact info and phone number